Rodens Hall

 Eel Cottage

 As the river straightens, the water shallows to 2-3 feet.
 This is good fly water all the way down to the big bend.
 The river bottom is of hard gravel here and is easily waded.
-Large shoals of sea-trout have been known to hold in this water.
+Large shoals of sea-trout have been known to hold in this water and salmon lie particularly by the upstream end of the wall on the far bank.
 This is also good water for grayling and wild browns.

 The channel is seen here looking down stream to the Ferry Crossing.